Measuring Our Progress

-- Driving organic market share gains
+- Driving market share gains

-Like-for-like corrugated volume growth
+1. LFL corrugated box volume growth

-Return on sales
+2. Return on sales

 Earnings before interest, tax, amortisation and adjusting items as a percentage of revenue.
 The margin we achieve reflects the value we deliver to our customers and our ability to charge for that value.
 It is also driven by our scale.
 A higher return on sales makes the profit more resilient to adverse effects.

-Return on average capital employed (ROACE)
+3. Adjusted return on average capital employed

-Our target ROACE to be delivered throughout the economic cycle, is above our cost of capital.
+Our target ROACE to be delivered throughout the economic cycle is above our cost of capital.
 ROACE is a key measure of financial success and sustainability of returns and reflects the returns available for investment in the business and for the servicing of debt and equity.
 All investments and acquisitions are assessed with reference to this target.